 - Spend as little time as possible outside and do not go near the avalanche area.

-- Stay in that part of the house, which is farthest from the hillside.
+- Stay in the part of the house, which is farthest from the hillside.
 Close windows and doors tightly.
 Put shutters on windows facing the hillside.

 - Do not stay in a basement unless it is completely underground and has a concrete roof.

-- If you live in a remote area, you should establish contact by telephone, or radio, with someone outside the danger zone and communicate with him or her, regularly.
+- If you live in a remote area, you should establish contact by telephone, or radio, with someone outside the danger zone and communicate and stay in touch regularly.